fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 `prima facie evidence <https://en.wikipedia.org/wiki/Prima_facie>`_ that illegal discrimination has occurred relative to a relevant control population.
+The four-fifths rule is one of many test statistics that can be used to establish a *prima facie* case, but it is generally only used within the context of
+:ref:`US Federal employment regulation <https://www.ecfr.gov/current/title-29/subtitle-B/chapter-XIV/part-1607>`_.
 A violation of the rule is still not sufficient to demonstrate that illegal discrimination has occurred - a causal link between the statistic and alleged discrimination must still be shown, and the